chaoqin-li1123/SparkExperiment/README.md

                                                      'task-clock', '-o', 'perf.txt', './bin/workloads/micro/' + workload[k] +
                                                      '/spark/run.sh'])
  - When the spark job finish, signal the slave nodes by creating an empty file in each slave node.
+ - Clean the cache and start another workload in a few seconds.
+ - There will be a txt file in master node and each slave node that record the data from perf and monitor.log of Hibench.
+ - Use screen to run execute all the command so that the process won't be terminated when you exit from ssh.

+ ## perf_monitor.py
+ - Start perf_monitor.py in slave nodes before you start master_run.py in master node.
+ - It check the root directory periodically to detect signal from master node.
+When a target file is found, spawn a process that call "nothing.py" which, as its name suggests, does nothing but run during the lifetime of the workload.
+We combine it with perf to keep track all the events system wide during the lifetime of the workload.

+## nothing.py
+- Does nothing.
+Get started when the perf_monitor.py detect a signal from master node, terminate when itself detects a signal to stop.

+## raw2csv.py
+- A parser that convert "master.txt", "slave1.txt" and "slave2.txt" into a csv file.
+- Put "master.txt", "slave1.txt" and "slave2.txt" into the same directory and run raw2csv.py.